Child and Family Studies MS

 How many courses will I take every semester and how long will it take me to finish?

-The program is structured for students who work and want to go to school part-time.
+The online Child and Family Studies Masters program is structured for students who work and want to go to school part-time.
 The first semester students take seven (7) hours and then six (6) hours every semester after that.
 If you follow this format, you will finish in two calendar years.

 If admitted to the program, will I ever need to come to campus?

-We would love to have you visit our campus and our department but it is not a requirement.
-The program is fully online, start to finish!
+We would love to have you visit our campus and our department, but it is not a requirement.
+The online Child and Family Studies Masters program is fully online, start to finish!

 What types of careers to graduates of this program obtain?